nbardy/gigagan-pytorch/README.md

 Stretch Goals
 - [ ] Reproduce a STOTA(For SpeedXQuality open T2I pipeline)
- - Arbitrary aspect ratios.
+ - [ ] Arbitrary aspect ratios.
+   - [ ] Update architecture to work on patches
- - [ ]Update architecture to work on patches and make the architecture independant of the patch count so we can scale upt
+   - [ ] Modify architecture to work on arbitrary number of given patches
- - Training in series with a fast model that does thumbnails or openMUSE or PAELLA.
+ - [ ] Train in series with a fast model that does thumbnails(openMUSE or PAELLA)

 ## Appreciation (Come's form the original repo)